 - Transfer to a serving bowl, cover and allow to rest at least 30 minutes, or refrigerate if not eating immediately.
 Allow to come back to room temperature before serving.
 Garnish with a drizzle of good olive oil, parsley and either sumac, dukkah or za’atar.

 - If not soaking and cooking chickpeas from scratch, feel free to use canned.
-Two 15.5oz cans drained work for this recipe.
+Two 15.5oz cans drained is what you'll need for this recipe.

 - I find the ice cubes work best, but about 6 ½ tablespoons of ice water can be substituted.